adammaj1/drawlam/README.md

+This is clone of the [original repsitory](https://bitbucket.org/clintonc/drawlam/src/default/) by Clinton Curry

 # DrawLam.py

 DrawLam.py is a Python library which makes it easy to draw laminations, including pullback laminations.
 It is capable of producing PNG and PDF output.

 ## Prerequisites

 This library calls upon [PyCairo][1] and [gmpy][2] for its dark deeds.

 In ubuntu: